 In this month's Ask Kindred Place segment, therapists Crystal Carter, Liesl Danley, and Angela Rusk discuss how to navigate different parenting styles.
-Below you will find an excerpt from their conversation.

 Did you miss last month's conversation covering the topic of Relationships?
 Or do you want to read it again?
 You can do so here.